AdamEisfeld/vue-blox/website/docs/docs/api/components/blox-component.md

 ## Emits

-- **handleError**: This event is emitted from the component if Vue Blox ever encounters a fatal error with the component.
-The error object may or may not be a [BloxError](/docs/api/classes/blox-error) instance.
+- **handleErrors(```errors: { view: any, error: Error }[]```)**: This event is emitted from the component if Vue Blox ever encounters one or more fatal errors while computing the props/slots for a view.
+The errors object is an array of { view: any, error: Error }, where the view represents the view that caused the error, and the error is the error that was thrown.

 ## Example